nerdshouse/nerdshouse/src/pages/refund-policy.md

 - If there are major defects or errors in the delivered service that render it unusable or significantly different from what was promised.
 - If we are unable to fulfill the service due to unforeseen circumstances or technical limitations on our end.

+  Please note: In case you are eligible for the refund, it will take around 45 days to release your payment back to the source.

 ## Non-Refundable Services